-Can you talk more about teaching as a profession, the joy of it?
+Can you talk more about teaching as a profession, the

 I’m not a teacher, so I’m not the best person to talk about that, but no one goes into teaching to administer standardized tests.
 People who go into teaching make massive sacrifices—of their time, financially—because they really believe in teaching.
 Parents know that; that’s why the campaign led by neoliberals and the right wing to demonize teachers as lazy and overpaid hasn’t really caught on among average Americans, because people have a gut sense that no one goes into that profession out of laziness or greed.
 They do it because they care about children.
 That’s the only thing that could make them sink the kind of hours they do into their jobs.